myriadrf/LimeSDR_Workshop/octave/GSMDemo/ReadMe.txt

 Start octave on your computer

-run FSK.m % to execute the FSK Demo
+run GSM.m % to execute the GSM Demo

 Software License
 ================